Socks5Balancer/Socks5BalancerAsio/README.md

       "port": 6602
     }
   ],
-  "upstream": [                             // the backend server array.  default is empty. (now only support socks5 proxy server)
+  "upstream": [                             // the backend server array.  default is empty.
+    //  (now only support socks5 proxy server with full function, but it can be any type tcp backend if use traditionTcpRelay=true disableConnectTest=true disableConnectionTracker=true)
     {
       "name": "Server Name A",              // the backend server name string, you can use any string on this "host": "127.0.0.1",                  // the backend server host